-Council to review school transport axe
+Councillors to review school buses axe

 The authority is trying to tackle an anticipated £140m budget shortfall by April 2019.

-A council select committee will debate whether the cuts, including the transport budgets, should be officially "called in" for review.
+A council select committee will debate whether the cuts should be officially "called in" for review.